aras-p/aras-p.hugo/content/blog/2025/08-scopes.md

 [part 9](https://fgiesen.wordpress.com/2011/07/12/a-trip-through-the-graphics-pipeline-2011-part-9/) mentioned above).
 And Apple
 GPUs affected *way more* than anyone else is... well, I don't know why.
 Curiously Apple's own performance tools (Metal frame capture in
 Xcode) does not tell anything useful for this case, except "your fragment shader takes forever!", which is strange since the fragment shader is *trivial*.
+However, it is known that Apple GPUs do blending by reading incoming pixel, and adding blending math to the end of the fragment shader, so maybe that's the reason.
+And then Xcode is not entirely incorrect, but it would be useful if it also said "it is not the part of your code that is slow, it is blending".

 **Let's do some compute shader point rendering!**

-The compute shader is trivially naïve approach: have R,G,B `uint` buffers, each point does atomic add of the color in fixed point, finally a regular fragment shader resolves these buffers to visible colors.
+The compute shader is trivially naïve approach: have R,G,B `uint` per pixel buffers, each point does atomic add of the fixed point color, finally a regular fragment shader resolves these buffers to visible colors.
 It *is* a "baby's first compute" type of approach really, without any tricks like using wave/subgroup operations to detect whole wavefront hitting the same pixel, or distributing points into tiles + prefix sum + rasterize points inside tiles, or trying to pack the color buffers into something more compact.
 None of that, so I was not expecting the compute shader approach to be much better.